JAlcocerT/RPi/Z_OtherProjects/2024-12-12-microcontrollers.md

 W version (wifi): <https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh>

+## Pico W

+* Consumption: ~50-150mA and can be powered via a PC usb
+    * Compared to the RPi 4b 2gb: 5v3A which idles at 5V0.6A ~2/3w

 ## Pico and MicroPython

 Thanks to [core-electronics](https://core-electronics.com.au/guides/raspberry-pi-pico-w-connect-to-the-internet/)

-Hold the BOOTSEL button on the Pico W
+1. Hold the BOOTSEL button on the Pico W
-Connect the Pico W to your computer via the USB cable Release the BOOTSEL button -> you will see a new device in the PC.
+2. Connect the Pico W to your computer via the USB cable
+3. Release the BOOTSEL button -> you will see a new device in the PC.

-Download this and move it to the Pico folder. <https://github.com/micropython/micropython/releases>
+[Download a MicroPython Release](https://github.com/micropython/micropython/releases) and move it to the Pico folder:

 * Mip: <https://github.com/micropython/micropython-lib>
     * installing from fork: